Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.speedmode

-Sets the speed mode of the emulator
+Sets the speed mode of the emulator.

 ```lua
 mode: